OurMachinery/themachinery-books/the_machinery_book/src/the_truth/modify_an_object.md

 ## 4. Get a value

 Instead of changing the value  of width to 100 we can also increment it by 100!
 All we need to do is get the value first of the Truth Object and add 100 to it.
 To access a property we need to use the macro `tm_tt_read`.
-This will give us a immutable (read only) pointer to the underlaying object.
+This will give us an immutable (read only) pointer to the underlying object.
 This allows us to read the data from it.

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/truth/modify_object.c:10:12}}